apache/wicket-site/start/wicket-6.x.md

 strongly urge you to use Maven (or Buildr, or Gradle) as your dependency management system.

+### Older releases

+The Apache mirroring system only hosts the latest version of each actively supported branch.
+When you need to download an older release you can find them in the archives.

+Go to [the Apache archives](https://archive.apache.org/dist/wicket) to find your specific version.

 ## Requirements

 Apache Wicket has few requirements in order to work properly.
 In this